AutodeskGames/stingray-docs/source/interactive_release_notes/release_notes/readme_1.4.md

 ## Updated DCC interop plug-ins

 This release includes an updated Stingray DCC Link plug-in to support Maya 2017 and Maya LT 2017, as well as the plug-in for 3ds Max 2017.
-For information on the plug-ins, see ~{ Interop with Maya, Maya LT, or 3ds Max }~.
+For information on the plug-ins, see [Linking with Stingray](http://help-staging.autodesk.com/view/Stingray/ENU/?contextId=linking-with-productname).

 ## Easier Wwise engine configuration

 You now have more control over the memory usage and behavior of the integrated Wwise audio engine from the *settings.ini* file in your Stingray project.
-See the ~{ Stingray engine settings.ini file reference }~.
+See the [settings.ini file reference](http://help-staging.autodesk.com/view/Stingray/ENU/?contextId=settings-ini-file-reference).

 ## Updated PhysX plug-in

 The PhysX plug-in installers for Maya 2017 and Maya LT 2017 that ship with Stingray are now updated to install the latest version of the PhysX plug-in, version 3.3.20602.11122.
 Click [PhysX Plugins Download]( http://www.autodesk.com/physx-plugins-download) to get the plug-ins for older versions of Maya.
-For related information, see ~{ Install the PhysX plug-in for your DCC tool }~.
+For related information, see [Install the PhysX plug-in for your DCC tool](http://help-staging.autodesk.com/view/Stingray/ENU/?contextId=install-the-physx-plug-in-for-your-dcc-tool).

 [Return to top](#top)